ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```

 ---
-##  Flag 17 – Identify the backdoor account username created by the attacker
+## :triangular_flag_on_post: Flag 17 – Identify the backdoor account username created by the attacker

 **Finding**: The user account `support` was created at `2025-11-19T19:09:48.9668967Z` then added to the `Administrators` group at `2025-11-19T19:09:53.08884Z`